Hiking Description: Stortuva, 98 meters above sea level.

 View startingpoint in Google Maps

-With its 98 meters above sea level, Stortuva is the highest point in Herøy that you can reach without a boat.
-In the otherwise low landscape, you have a splendid view of the islands and the beautiful archipelago in Herøy.
 Not to mention the magnificent mountains surrounding the area, such as Dønnamannen to the north, the Seven Sisters to the east, Vega to the south, and Træna and Lovund to the northwest.
 There are few other “mountains” in Helgeland that can offer such a great panoramic view after just a 15-20 minute hike.

 The trail is well-marked, and the starting point is signposted from the road.
 The terrain can be muddy and rugged, and occasionally you may need to scramble a bit to reach the top.
 However, with good hiking shoes and enough time, it’s a nice hike for both children and adults with average fitness levels.
 And as mentioned, the view from the top is absolutely stunning!

-- Respecting private property and keeping a distance from private houses and cabins.
+- Respect private property.
+Keep a respectful distance from houses and cabins.